zhao62/Deep-Residual-Shrinkage-Networks/README.md

 >One method for one-dimensional timedomain signal inspection is the **Deep Residual Shrinkage Net** (**DRSN**), which offers noise immunity and has seen efficient improvements from ...

-[1021] Ma X, Hu H, Shang Y. A new method for transformer fault prediction based on multifeature enhancement and refined long short-term memory.
+[1021] Liu G, Jiang Q, Sun Y, et al. A Double-Branch Improved **Residual Shrinkage Network** for Diagnosis of Induction Motor Broken Rotor Bar under Small Samples.
 IEEE Transactions on Instrumentation and Measurement.
-2021, 19;70:1-1.

->First, this study constructs a cross-entropy loss function with variable thresholds and dynamic weights to reduce error transmission in the **deep residual shrinkage network**, enhancing the sensitivity of the normal and abnormal transformer states by the network.

->Finally, the improved subchannel threshold **depth residual shrinkage network** is integrated with the optimized LSTM network.
+2024 Nov 20.

+>Aiming at the problems of limited data collection and the difficulty in estimating the severity of faults, a double-branch improved **residual shrinkage network** (DB-IRSN) for BRBs in IMs was proposed, where both transformed current and vibration signals are utilized.

 [1022] Wu X, Peng H, Cui X, Guo T, Ni R, Zhang Y. Multi-Channel vibration signals fusion based on rolling bearings and MRST-Transformer fault diagnosis model.
 IEEE Sensors Journal.
 2024 Apr 10.